 Carotid artery disease is a type of cardiovascular disease and is a marker for coronary artery plaque buildup.

-If you’ve been diagnosed with mild sleep apnea, face it: You’re going to need CPAP therapy unless sleep studies prove that positional therapy can bring your AHI down into an acceptable range.
+If you’ve been diagnosed with mild sleep apnea, face it: You’re going to need CPAP therapy unless sleep studies prove that positional therapy or a custom mandibular device can bring your AHI down into an acceptable range.